-Background and Aims: Acute liver failure (ALF) is a life-threatening disease characterised by highgrade inflammation and immunoparesis with a high incidence of death from sepsis.
-Here, we aimed to describe the metabolic dysregulation in ALF and determine whether systemic immune responses are modulated via the lysophosphatidylcholine(LPC)-autotaxin(ATX)-lysophosphatidylcholinic acid (LPA) pathway.
+Background & Aims: Acute liver failure (ALF) is a life-threatening disease characterised by high-grade inflammation and immunoparesis, which is associated with a high incidence of death from sepsis.
+Herein, we aimed to describe the metabolic dysregulation in ALF and determine whether systemic immune responses are modulated via the lysophosphatidylcholine (LPC)-autotaxin (ATX)-lysophosphatidylcholinic acid (LPA) pathway.

-Methods: 96 ALF patients, 71 healthy controls (HC), 104 patients with cirrhosis and 31 septic patients were recruited.
-The pathways of interest were identified based on multivariate statistical analysis of proton nuclear magnetic resonance (HNMR) spectroscopy, untargeted ultraperformance liquid chromatography-mass spectrometry (UPLC-MS)-based lipidomics and validated with a targeted metabolomics panel.
+Methods: Ninety-six individuals with ALF, 104 with cirrhosis, 31 with sepsis and 71 healthy controls (HCs) were recruited.
+Pathways of interest were identified by multivariate statistical analysis of proton nuclear magnetic resonance spectroscopy and untargeted ultraperformance liquid chromatography-mass spectrometry-based lipidomics.
+A targeted metabolomics panel was used for validation.
 Peripheral blood mononuclear cells were cultured with LPA 16:0, 18:0, 18:1, and their immune checkpoint surface expression was assessed by flow cytometry.
-LPA receptor (LPAR) transcript-level expression of monocytes was investigated and the effect of LPAR antagonism was also examined in vitro.
+Transcript-level expression of the LPA receptor (LPAR) in monocytes was investigated and the effect of LPAR antagonism was also examined in vitro.

-Results: LPC 16:0 was found highly discriminant between ALF and HC.
-There was an increase in ATX and LPA in ALF compared to HC and sepsis.
-LPCs 16:0, 18:0 and 18:1 were reduced in ALF patients with poor prognosis.
-Treatment of monocytes with LPA 16:0 increased their PD-L1 expression and reduced CD155, CD163, MerTK levels, without effect on T and NK/CD56+T cells immune checkpoints.
-LPAR1 and 3 antagonism in culture reversed the LPA effect on monocyte expression of MerTK and CD163.
-MerTK and CD163, but not LPARs genes, were differently expressed and upregulated in monocytes from ALF patients compared to controls.
+Results: LPC 16:0 was highly discriminant between ALF and HC.
+There was an increase in ATX and LPA in individuals with ALF compared to HCs and those with sepsis.
+LPCs 16:0, 18:0 and 18:1 were reduced in individuals with ALF and were associated with a poor prognosis.
+Treatment of monocytes with LPA 16:0 increased their PD-L1 expression and reduced CD155, CD163, MerTK levels, without affecting immune checkpoints on T and NK/CD56+T cells.
+LPAR1 and 3 antagonism in culture reversed the effect of LPA on monocyte expression of MerTK and CD163.
+MerTK and CD163, but not LPAR genes, were differentially expressed and upregulated in monocytes from individuals with ALF compared to controls.

-Conclusion: Reduced amounts of LPCs are biomarkers of poor prognosis in patients with ALF.
+Conclusion: Reduced LPC levels are biomarkers of poor prognosis in individuals with ALF.
 The LPC-ATX-LPA axis appears to modulate innate immune response in ALF via LPAR1 and LPAR3.
 Further investigations are required to identify novel therapeutic agents targeting these receptors.